fujidaiti/exprollable_page_view/package/README.md

   Widget build(BuildContext context) {
     return Scaffold(
-      // These two lines are no longer required in version 1.0.0 or later
+      // The next two lines are no longer required in version 1.0.0-rc.2 or later:
       // extendBody: true,
       // bottomNavigationBar: BottomNavigationBar(...),
       body: ExprollablePageView(